graciellehigino/ms_stop_stacking_sdms/manuscript.md

 models from species distribution models.

-Ecological niche models and habitat suitability models focus on the the area of A of the BAM diagram [+@fig:bam] where a species can occur, which means they calculate the fundamental niche of species [@Peterson2012EcoNic].
+Ecological niche models and habitat suitability models focus on the the area of A of the BAM diagram [@fig:bam] where a species can occur, which means they calculate the fundamental niche of species [@Peterson2012EcoNic].
 This can be achieved by finding the relationship between environmental conditions and the presence or absence of a certain species.
 This relationship can be static or